Marceli93qwe/ai_games_blog/README.md

 - ![#1589F0](https://via.placeholder.com/15/1589F0/000000?text=+) `TypeScript`
 - ![#1589F0](https://via.placeholder.com/15/1589F0/000000?text=+) `React`
 - ![#1589F0](https://via.placeholder.com/15/1589F0/000000?text=+) `react-router`
+# My thougths
+I encountered several problems while developing the application.
+The main one was not planning well enough what I'm going to do and organizing my work with Git.
+In addition, I also tried to add the ability to register and log in with a passport.
+Unfortunately, I approached it too confidently and it turned out that I am not able to add it to the application right away without practicing (which I did not have enough time for).
+I also think that there are tests to be improved on the Backend, those on the front I have to do from scratch.
+I also think React components could be more reusable.
+I also need to add a path in React Router to which the user will be redirected when he gives a completely wrong path.
+I plan to start working on these things further on the project
 # DEMO
 A short demonstration of how the application works
 ## Home page